Saturn/patrickmcmichael.org/content/blog/wfh-fitbit-steps/index.md

 ![Average Steps per Month in 2019 vs 2020](./steps2019vs2020months.png)

-Surprisingly, for April I did more steps for that month in 2019 than in 2020.
-So I did not necessarily increase the number of steps right away.
+Surprisingly, for April I did more steps in 2019 than in 2020.
+So, I did not necessarily increase the number of steps right away.

 ## Conclusion